dedeen/Ansible-sandbox/readme.md

 # AWS VPC, Keys, EC2s, WebServer Launch
-This repo contains two sets of scripts to create resources in AWS, one set using CloudFormation, and one set using Terraform with AWS modules.
+This repo contains a set of scripts to create resources in AWS with Terraform.
 Dan Edeen, dan@dsblue.net, 2022

 ## Overview